 DRUGS FOR THE TREATMENT OF CATAPLEXY

 The drugs used for the treatment of cataplexy include a number that are most commonly used as anti-depressants (though that is not why they are used to treat narcolepsy) and sodium oxybate, which is only used for the treatment of narcolepsy with cataplexy.
+As above, although it works in a different manner to the others, Pitolisant is included as it has also been licenced for the treatment of cataplexy.

 - Fluoxetine (also referred to as fluoxetine hydrochloride)